What Is Integrated Facilities Management (IFM) & Why FMs Consolidate Tasks

 “The first port of call when joining any company as an estates professional is to gather information on [the] estate, to understand the buildings; What do we have on file?
 What don’t we have on file?
 Understanding your gas, your electric, asbestos, fire strategies, [and] fire risk assessments.
 Where all your taps are, all that stuff, and gathering it and bringing it into one centralised location.
 So, knowledge management really, for me is key.”

-1. Fewer People In the Decision-Making Process
+1. Fewer People in the Decision-Making Process

-This also reduces delays to building maintenance and improves the amenities offered to occupants, increasing workplace well-being.
+With one provider handling all service-led decisions, there’s no back-and-forth across multiple suppliers and contractors, so decisions get made faster.
+That also cuts delays to building maintenance and improves the amenities offered to occupants, increasing workplace well-being.

 Video: Head of Workspace Solutions, Laura Wright, talks about the challenges faced when using various tools such as IWMS and spreadsheets as opposed to having an all-in-one CAFM solution.

-2. One Single Source of Truth
+2. A Single Source of Truth

 3. Standardised Quality of Service

-“There are four main pillars in facilities management, which are people, processes, buildings – or the portfolio – and technology.
+“There are four main pillars in facilities management, which are people, processes, buildings (or the portfolio) and technology.
 And once you’re communicating in each of those pillars, I think it builds for good facilities management culture.”

 4. Access to Industry-Leading Technology